tabbathacrouch/number-facts-API/README.md

 An API for interesting trivia and math facts about numbers. :tada: Fun to include in birthday cards!

-This RESTful API was created using Node.js and Express.js. and created by following along Andrew Bliss' tutorial at [RapdiAPI Blog](https://rapidapi.com/blog/nodejs-express-rest-api-example/).
+This RESTful API was created using Node.js and Express.js.
+This respository was created by following along Andrew Bliss' tutorial at [RapdiAPI Blog](https://rapidapi.com/blog/nodejs-express-rest-api-example/).

 #### Two minor changes/fixes:
 * In `/index.js` line 16, while using express middleware one should specifiy the required module's name instead of the module's path.